-Best Practices for Building Green
+Best Practices for Building Green Homes

 Green building is a holistic approach that encompasses the complete building process to include site preparation, home design, sustainable materials, sound construction methods, environmentally sensitive landscaping, and waste management.
-The goal of green building is to reduce the impact on the environment of the inherently disruptive home-building process and to deliver to our homeowners high-quality, energy-efficient homes.
+The goal of building green homes is to reduce the impact on the environment of the inherently disruptive home-building process and to deliver to our homeowners high-quality, energy-efficient homes.

 Site preparation starts with the selection of the appropriate house plan to best fit on the property and to meet zoning requirements.
 Drainage, house orientation, and minimum tree impact are important factors.
 Consideration is also given to the driveway and utility locations to minimize the potential for root disturbance.
 The plans submitted to the city include tree-save areas, drainage patterns, erosion fencing, and recompense calculations for tree removal and replacement.
 House foundations are located to ensure minimum excavation, minimum material usage, and efficient drainage away from the structure.
 Water run-off is contained on site.

 The overall design of the homes takes into consideration the standard wood lengths so all homes have eight-foot ceilings and utilize engineered floor joists and roof trusses in even dimensions to minimize off-cut waste.
 The wall studs are 24” on center to maximize lumber usage while meeting building codes.
 We utilize advanced framing techniques to minimize lumber scrap for all headers and ensure adequate insulation at wall corners.
 Non-load-bearing walls have non-structural headers.
 The window and door headers also include foam insulation for reduced wood and increased insulation.
 To minimize hot and cold water runs, plumbing fixtures are located as centrally as possible and close to the water heater.
 All gas-fired water heaters are located in a sealed enclosure with combustion air vents to the exterior.